MicrosoftDocs/microsoft-365-community/Community/glossary.md

 ### [Zero Trust](https://www.microsoft.com/security/business/zero-trust)

 Today’s organizations need a new security model that more effectively adapts to the complexity of the modern environment, embraces the hybrid workplace, and protects people, devices, apps, and data wherever they’re located.
 Zero Trust is that model.

 ---

-## Resources

-* [Common terms and definitions used in Teams Developer Documentation](/microsoftteams/platform/get-started/glossary) - While focused on Teams developers, this glossary defines most of the important components you see in Microsoft Teams.

----